Diverse cacti at Arizona Desert Sonora Museum in Tucson

 Directions & Pricing Info

-The Arizona-Sonora Museum is located at 2021 N Kinney Rd, Tucson, AZ 85743.
-The museum is open 365 days per year, from 8:30am-5pm from October-May and 7:30-2pm from June-late August.
-On Cool summer nights (Saturdays from June-September) the museum is open until 9:00pm.
+The museum is located at 2021 N Kinney Rd.
+It is open 365 days per year, from 8:30am-5pm from October-May and 7:30-2pm from June-late August.
+On Cool summer nights, the museum is open until 9:00pm.
 Rates are $30 for adults, $27 for seniors, and $20 for children (3-12).
 Wheelchairs and strollers are available for rental.
+Pricing current as of 2025 – check the website for future updates.